RamiKrispin/vscode-r/README.md

 The folder includes the following helper files:
 - `packages.json` - a list of required R packages for the environment
+- `.Rprofile` - The R profile file
-- `install_packages.R` - an R script that parse the list of packages from the `packages.json` file and install them
+- `install_packages.R` - an R script that parses the list of packages from the `packages.json` file and installs them
-- `install_quarto.sh` - a bash script that install Quarto
+- `install_quarto.sh` - a bash script that installs Quarto
 - `requirements.txt` - a list of Python packages to install, mainly used to install `radian`

-We will use the Dockerfile we introduced on `The Dockerfile` section.
+We will use the Dockerfile we introduced in `The Dockerfile` section.
 Recall, the main functionality of this Dockerfile:
-- Install Debain dependencies
+- Install Debian dependencies
 - Install R and required packages
 - Install Quarto
 - Set Python virtual environment and install radian

-We use arguments and environment variables to set dynamicly the following parameters:
+We use arguments and environment variables to set dynamically the following parameters:
 - R version
 - Required R packages and their version
 - CRAN mirror